How to create a remote assessment

 Validity matches with the concept of constructive alignment (Biggs, 1996, see Figure 1).
 This implies that the assessment of your course should match a) the learning objectives and b) the learning activities during the course.
 As a result, students should be able to practice with what they will be assessed on.

-The grade should reliably represent how well a student masters the learning objectives.
+The grade should reliably (for background information, see reader UTQ ASSESS) represent how well a student masters the learning objectives.

 For a reliable grade instructions in assignments and questions should be clear for students (e.g. they should know the required level of detail of the answer in order to get a full score).